 Probiotics are also found in certain food groups, notably dairy products.
 We like some of the recipes listed on the Parents website – the smoothies and yoghurt dips are both tasty and very easy to make.
 Please be aware that the study found benefit in treating eczema with the L. paracasei and L. fermentum probiotics strains.
 Probiotic food groups may not contain these strains, or may not contain the strains in sufficient concentration, to affect eczema.
 Also, many foods marketed as being high in probiotics contain high levels of histamine generating L. casei or L. bulgaricus so may aggravate eczema.
 These include fermented foods like aged cheese, sauerkraut and kimchi, and also chocolate, processed meats and wine (although this shouldn’t be a problem for children).

-We all know how awful it is to stand by and watch a child suffer with eczema.
-That’s why it’s worth trying a range of treatments, including probiotic supplements, to see what works best.
+We know how awful it is to stand by and watch a child suffer from eczema.
+That’s why it’s worth trying a range of treatments.
 NHS Choices states that probiotics appear to be safe and that they shouldn’t cause any unpleasant side-effects in someone with a healthy immune system.
+That said, the evidence supporting the use of probiotics in alleviating eczema symptoms is not strong.
 With that in mind, we hope to have helped you on your journey to alleviate the symptoms of your child’s eczema.